 For the longest time, I did not think that Endhaven had a magic system.
-I thought that it had a variety of magic systems, each of which was confidingly obvious to the other.
+I thought that it had a variety of magic systems, each of which was confoundingly inobvious to the other.

 I was wrong.

 So, let's say that magic is like a rock.
 You can then use magic to smack someone in the eye with it, to smash a window, make a sound in the bushes far away, or maybe even bang open a nut with it.
 These are all natural extension of the metaphor.
 I suppose that if you wanted to sink like a stone, you could do that as well simply by gathering more rocks.
 If you wanted to weigh someone down with a curse, put many rocks on them.
 You see how this goes.
-What the metaphor can't do is most everything else.
+The metaphor can do all these things, but what the metaphor can't do is most everything else.

 The advantage to the reader is that this style of magic takes remarkably little effort to explain.
 Once you set up the metaphor, the reader can easily follow the metaphor, which acts as the rules-set for the power.
 They'll appreciate clever uses of the power within the limitations.
 And you as an author are given a symbolic set of vocabulary to go both with the power and the character.